awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

 1. Download the latest version of SSM Agent to your instance\.
 You can download using either PowerShell commands or a direct download link\.
 **Note**
-The URLs in this step let you download SSM Agent from *any* AWS region\.
-If you want to download the agent from a specific region, use a region\-specific URL instead:
+The URLs in this step let you download SSM Agent from *any* AWS Region\.
+If you want to download the agent from a specific Region, use a Region\-specific URL instead:
 `https://amazon-ssm-region.s3.amazonaws.com/latest/windows_amd64/AmazonSSMAgentSetup.exe`
 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.
 **PowerShell**